akirasoft1/perform-2024-hot-days/Enhancing Security Analytics/content/00_hello_dql/index.md

 > - Count the number of users that registered
 >   - Hint: take a look at the [summarize command](https://docs.dynatrace.com/docs/shortlink/dql-commands-overview#aggregation-commands)
 >   - Hint: you can change the way the result is displayed with the options menu

-### Optional: Query spans
-Since Grail stores more than just logs, we can use DQL to query other observability data like traces, events, metrics, etc.

-Instead of using logs, we can find the details about the registered users in traces.
-Logs are dependent of the application, sometimes applications don't have the required information in their logs, but traces will always capture the information about the requests that were made.

-Let's see how we can find the information we queried above using traces.
-Traces consist of individual spans and we can use DQL query to use these spans with `fetch spans`

-#### 8. Find registration requests
-As you can see, that data is much more structured in spans than it is in logs.
-We have dedicated fields for the url, HTTP method, HTTP headers, etc.
-> - Filter the spans using the url (*url.path*) and HTTP method (*http.request.method*) to find all POST request that were made to the register endpoint.

-#### 9. Filter out robots by user-agent
-In the previous exercise, we were using the username to filter out the robots, that worked because they were always prefixed with ROBOT_.
-Instead of using the username, which relies on a pattern, we can use the user-agent, identifying the browser that was used to determine if it was a robot.
-> - We know that the robots have either *axios* or *simulated-browser-user* in their user-agent.
-Use those values to filter out requests by HTTP headers (*http.request.headers*)

-#### 10. Query full trace\nIn the queries above, we were always looking at individual spans, but we can also take a look at full traces.
-> - Hint: the trace.id is a Uid and needs to be converted first using [toUid](https://docs.dynatrace.com/docs/platform/grail/dynatrace-query-language/functions/conversion-and-casting-functions#toUid):  `trace.id == toUid(\"6c06857d74bbff7161fb8ae19aa5b6a5\")`
->   - Hint: to have the results in order, [sort](https://docs.dynatrace.com/docs/platform/grail/dynatrace-query-language/commands/ordering-commands#sort) the results descending by *start_time*"

-For our investigations we can leverage the full Dynatrace Platform, meaning that we don't necessarily need to use DQL for everything, we can for example use the [Distributed Traces](https://sel18797.sprint.apps.dynatracelabs.com/ui/apps/dynatrace.classic.distributed.traces/ui/diagnostictools/purepaths?gtf=-2h&gf=all), [Service details](https://sel18797.sprint.apps.dynatracelabs.com/ui/apps/dynatrace.classic.services/#serviceOverview;id=SERVICE-3173BE5994AD5D2B;gf=all;gtf=-2h) or [Service Flow](https://sel18797.sprint.apps.dynatracelabs.com/ui/apps/dynatrace.classic.services/#serviceflow;sci=SERVICE-3173BE5994AD5D2B;timeframe=custom1706253814056to1706261014056;gtf=-2h;gf=all)

-#### Lab 0 Recap
-In this session we saw:
-- How to fetch logs and filter by certain criteria using contains
-- Restrict the fields to be displayed and sort the data
-- Summarize the results to count the entries
-- Use spans to see additional details
-- Leverage the full Dynatrace Platform for investigation\n